remi-daigle/MarxanConnect/README.md

 Building this repository has only been tested on Python 3.5.2 64-bit on a machine running Windows 10, your mileage may vary! (*Please note, I could not build the repository using Anaconda*).

 -   Download this repository
--   If necessary, edit the hard coded file paths in [setup.py](https://github.com/remi-daigle/MarxanConnect/blob/master/setup.py) and [Marxan with Connectivity.nsi](https://github.com/remi-daigle/MarxanConnect/blob/master/Marxan%20with%20Connectivity.nsi)
+-   If necessary, edit the hard coded file paths in [setup.py](https://github.com/remi-daigle/MarxanConnect/blob/master/setup.py) and [WindowsSetupBuilder.iss](https://github.com/remi-daigle/MarxanConnect/blob/master/WindowsSetupBuilder.iss)
 -   open a terminal or `cmd` window (or git bash) in the project directory and type:

 <!-- -->